bertsky/workflow-configuration/README.md

 ## OCR-D workflow configurations based on makefiles

-This provides a first attempt at running [OCR-D](https://ocr-d.github.io) workflows configured and controlled via GNU makefiles.
+This provides an attempt at running [OCR-D](https://ocr-d.de) workflows configured and controlled via makefiles using [GNU bash](http://www.gnu.org/software/bash), [GNU make](http://www.gnu.org/software/make/) and [GNU parallel](http://www.gnu.org/software/parallel).

 Makefilization offers the following _advantages_:

 - incremental builds (steps already processed for another configuration or in a failed run need not be repeated) and automatic dependencies (new files will force all their dependents to update)
 - persistency of configuration and results